-The Constant Lover is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
-It was interpreted by Charles Bolton in 1992.
-It is a proper 3 Couple Longways dance.
-In this dance the couples are permuted by: 312.
-The dance lasts 32 bars.
+The Constant Lover ~ Bolton is an English Country Dance.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
+It was interpreted by Charles Bolton (website) in 1992 and published in Retreads Vol.6.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
+In this dance the couples are permuted by: 231.
+The minor set lasts 32 bars.

 Playford published two dances with this name.
 This one was originally a triple minor.